egegl/ard-cannabis-absa/README.md

 fine-tuning (five sampling runs), on the same 96 held-out examples.

 ## Data
-The Reddit text is not distributed with this repository, in line with the paper's data statement.
-The following are therefore gitignored: the source dataset, the per-fold dataset CSVs (`artifacts/datasets/`), and the per-row Gemma response records (`artifacts/gemma_prompted*/records/`).
-The Gemma prediction CSVs omit the `input_text` and `explanation` columns.

-All other artifacts are included: the post-level split, class weights, the generated posts, per-run metrics, per-instance predictions, summaries, and bootstrap contrasts.

 Given the dataset file (`final_sentiment_dataset.csv`) in the repository root, the withheld files are rebuilt with: